arduino-cmake/Arduino-CMake-NG/docs/Troubleshooting/Undefined References.md

 ### undefined reference to '`__cxa_pure_virtual`'

-An easy fix is to add the following to your firmware source code:
+An easy fix is to add the following to your program's main source file:

 ```c
 extern "C" void __cxa_pure_virtual(void);